Paying your rent

 Failure to do so will result in:

-- Commencing Court proceedings, you will then be responsible for any legal costs which are approximately £380
+- starting Court proceedings for which you will be responsible for any legal costs which are approximately £380

 If you then fail to keep to a Court Order, you risk losing your home through eviction.

-For independent financial advice, please contact your local Citizens Advice Bureau or a solicitor.
+For independent financial advice, contact your local Citizens Advice Bureau or a solicitor.

-If the Council considers that you require further financial assistance you may be awarded a Discretionary Housing Payment.
-For details please go to the Other Help Available web page.
+If the Council considers that you need further financial help, you may be awarded a Discretionary Housing Payment.
+For details, visit Other Help Available.

 Finding the balance of your account

-A statement showing rent and charges, less any entitlement to benefits, and payments you have made will be sent to you in May.
-Should there be any discrepancies, please contact the Estates Management department.
+A statement showing rent and charges, less any entitlement to benefits and payments you have made, will be sent to you in May. if there are any discrepancies, contact the Estates Management department.

-In line with the Ministry of Housing’s guidance on rent for social housing, it was announced that rents within the social housing sector will increase for 2022/23.
-This will mean that both rent and service charges will increase by 4.5% for both General Needs and Sheltered Housing.
+In line with the Ministry of Housing’s guidance on rent for social housing, it was announced that rents within the social housing sector will increase for 2023/24.
+Usually, rents are increased by the Consumer Price Index (CPI) plus 1%, however due to CPI being so high in September 2022, the government conducted a consultation and it was agreed rents will be capped.
+This will mean that both rent and service charges will increase by only 7% for both General Needs and Sheltered Housing.

 If you pay a service charge you will have noticed that we have provided separate costing for each element of your service charge, such as caretaking, electricity etc..
 This is to provide transparency to our residents, showing exactly what you are being charged for each item.
 The Government allows us to increase each element by no more than 3.8% each year, and there may even be a reduction in some costs if you have been overcharged on the previous year.